albertintech/apai/docs/amendments/eoqa/policy-rationale.md

 ### "This Raises the Bar for Office and Limits Democratic Choice"

 The Amendment both raises and lowers bars, depending on the office and the candidate.
-For House candidates, the citizenship duration increases from seven years to five (a reduction), the age threshold remains unchanged, and no service requirement is added -- the bar is lower in one dimension and unchanged in others.
+For House candidates, the citizenship duration decreases from seven years to five (a reduction), the age threshold remains unchanged, and no service requirement is added -- the bar is lower in one dimension and unchanged in others.
 For Senate candidates, the citizenship duration increases from nine years to ten and a service requirement is added -- the bar is modestly higher.
 For the Presidency, the bar is higher on citizenship duration and residency (fifteen years versus the current fourteen years of residency, with no current citizenship duration beyond the natural-born requirement) and adds a service requirement -- but it simultaneously removes the natural-born clause, opening the Presidency to 23 million Americans currently excluded by birthplace alone.

 The net effect is a framework that is more demanding of demonstrated commitment but more inclusive of who can demonstrate it.
 That is not a restriction on democratic choice; it is a rebalancing of what democratic choice requires.

 ### "The Service Requirement Is Discriminatory"

-The two-thousand-hour threshold is achievable through an exceptionally broad range of pathways: military service, teaching, government employment at any level, healthcare work, emergency response, social work, volunteer service, nonprofit work, conservation, community development, and any additional category Congress designates.
+The two thousand hour threshold is achievable through an exceptionally broad range of pathways: military service, government employment at any level, national service programs, work within public educational institutions, public healthcare facilities, public emergency services, public infrastructure and conservation agencies, and government-funded legal services.
 Both paid employment and volunteer service count equally.
 Part-time service counts proportionally.
 Hours may be accumulated at any point in a candidate's life, need not be continuous, and may predate citizenship.

+The requirement is deliberately institution-focused rather than role-focused.
+Service in any capacity within a qualifying public institution counts toward the threshold regardless of job title or function.
+A candidate who drove a school bus for a public school district, staffed a front desk at a VA facility, or worked maintenance at a city hall accumulates qualifying hours on the same terms as a candidate who served as a senior administrator.
+The Amendment does not privilege prestigious roles within public institutions over unglamorous ones.

 A candidate who cannot identify two thousand hours of qualifying service across their entire lifetime -- equivalent to one year of full-time work -- has not been excluded by the requirement.
 They have been identified by it.

+### "The Requirement Discriminates Against Successful or Wealthy Candidates"

+It does not.
+The requirement distinguishes between candidates whose lives included meaningful engagement with public institutions and candidates whose lives did not.
+Wealth and success in the private sector are orthogonal to that distinction.

+A candidate who built a successful private career and also spent a meaningful period working within public institutions -- governing a city, serving in the military, working in a public hospital, teaching in a public school -- satisfies the requirement regardless of their wealth.
+The requirement does not ask how much money a candidate made.
+It asks whether they ever chose to work within a publicly governed institution.

+The most relevant illustration is a candidate who spent over a decade as mayor of a major American city after building a substantial private fortune.
+Such a candidate easily satisfies the requirement.
+Their wealth is irrelevant; their demonstrated engagement with public governance is what matters.
+The requirement accommodates this profile precisely because it is built around institutional experience, not financial status.

+What the requirement does screen out is the profile of a candidate whose entire adult life -- however financially successful -- was devoted exclusively to private accumulation with no engagement with public institutions whatsoever.
+This is the correct outcome.
+The Amendment's position is that the Senate and the Presidency demand at minimum a year of firsthand familiarity with public institutions, their constraints, and their accountability structures.
+Private success, however impressive, is not a substitute.

+### "Wealthy Families Will Simply Engineer Their Children's Qualifying Hours"

+They may.
+That outcome is not only tolerable but desirable.
+A family that knows about the requirement and plans their child's life accordingly will, under the Amendment's framework, direct that child through congressional offices, public school classrooms, VA facilities, municipal agencies, or military service.
+The child will accumulate qualifying hours by actually working within public institutions.
+That is exactly what the requirement intends.

+The Amendment does not screen for pure motives.
+It screens for actual experience.
+A candidate who worked in a congressional office because their family arranged it, and a candidate who worked in a congressional office because they sought it out independently, have both worked in a congressional office.
+The Amendment treats them identically because what they learned about public governance is identical.
+The motivation is irrelevant to the civic preparation the experience provides.

+The more important observation is that prior to the Amendment, a wealthy family seeking to advance their child's political prospects faced no comparable requirement.
+The Amendment changes the incentive structure: families that want to give their children a path to the Senate or Presidency now have a specific reason to expose them to public institutions early in life.
+The secondary effect is a class of future candidates who have at some point in their lives worked alongside civil servants, learned how public budgets operate, and experienced governance from the inside -- regardless of the strategic motivation that put them there.

+### "The Verification Mechanism Could Deny Eligibility to Qualified Candidates"

+The Amendment explicitly guards against this outcome.
+The constitutional qualification is satisfaction of the two thousand hour threshold within qualifying public institutions.
+Congress is delegated authority to establish verification procedures, but those procedures may not substitute their own determination for the constitutional standard or operate so as to render the qualification functionally inaccessible to candidates who have genuinely satisfied it.

+The Public Service Loan Forgiveness program provides the relevant cautionary example.
+That program established a genuine qualifying standard -- ten years of public sector employment with 120 qualifying payments -- but implemented it through administrative procedures so technically demanding that the approval rate for years remained below two percent.
+Thousands of borrowers who genuinely met the underlying standard were denied on the basis of loan type classifications and repayment plan technicalities that had no relationship to whether they had actually served in public employment for a decade.

+The Amendment forecloses this outcome by constitutional text.
+Verification serves the public's informational interest -- voters are entitled to know whether a candidate's service claims are documented -- but it does not constitute an additional qualification for office.
+The standard is in the Amendment.
+The paperwork is downstream of the standard.
+No administrative process may confuse the two.

 ### "Why Change Qualification Standards That Have Worked for Over Two Centuries?"